 Through these methods, they attempt to evaluate motivation, patterns of action, and the demographics related to a crime.
 With that, they create a criminal profile that is used by law enforcement to judge similar criminals.
 After creating profiles, criminologists are required to write extensive reports on their findings.

 Study Criminal Justice at FNU

 Setting career goals is an important step for college students to consider, and planning for the future is one of the best ways to ensure you reach your goals.
-If you are ready to start learning about criminal justice, or if you are interested in another one of our programs, FNU, apply today!
+If you are ready to start taking criminal justice courses, or if you are interested in another one of our programs, Florida National University, apply today!